gbaril/audio_anonymization/readme.md

 The first one is [FrenNER](http://bit.ly/CorpusFR) to train the NER models.

 The second one is based on [NCCFR](https://mirjamernestus.nl/Ernestus/NCCFr/index.php) to evaluate the FA algorithms and pipeline.
 For more details on how to generate the dataset, check [annotations folder](annotations/).

+## Important Note

+Part of matching between the predictions with the gold standard annotations was done by hand to ensure a good evaluation of the pipeline.